justinmagalona/IE7500_Group9_FinalProject/README.md

 ### 1. Resume Classification

-We train models to classify resumes into one of ~25 career categories (e.g. Engineer, Finance, Teacher, etc.) using:
+We trained different models to classify resumes into one of ~25 career categories (e.g. Engineer, Finance, Teacher, etc.) using:

 - TF-IDF vectorization
 - Logistic Regression
-- SVM
+- SVM (Selected as final model since it performs the best)
 - Naive Bayes
 - Hyperparameter tuning via GridSearchCV